Ukrainian refugees in UK facing homelessness due to renting red tape, charity warns

 Checks could be impossible for refugees to pass, organisations say

-Ukrainians fleeing war could face homeless due to private rental red tape in the UK, charities have warned.
+Ukrainians fleeing war could face homelessness as a result of the administrative checks required to access the private rental market in the UK, charities have warned.

-Tens of thousands have come to live in the country under the Homes for Ukraine scheme, which sees Britons with a spare room or house “match” with refugees escaping the Russian invasion.
+Tens of thousands of refugees have come to live in the country under the Homes for Ukraine scheme, which enables Britons with a spare room or house to “match” with families or individuals escaping the Russian invasion.

-Those hosting Ukrainians sign up for a committment of at least six months.
+Those offering to host Ukrainians sign up for a committment of at least six months.

-Charities are now warning refugees may face problems undertaking the next step, which could require checks that would be impossible for them to pass.
+Charities are now warning that refugees may face problems taking the next step of renting their own home, which could require checks that would be impossible for them to pass.

-Opora, a group which supports Ukrainians who have moved to the UK, has reportedly said it had been contacted by refugees who cannot access the private rental market due to failed referencing checks.
+Opora, a charitable organisation that supports Ukrainians who have moved to the UK, is reported to have said it has been contacted by refugees who cannot access private lettings because of failed referencing checks.

-A couple from Lyiv, Dmytro Chapovski and his wife Polina, told The Guardianthey were struggling to find somewhere to rent after moving to the UK under the Homes for Ukraine scheme.
+A couple from Lviv, Dmytro Chapovski and his wife Polina, told The Guardian they were struggling to find somewhere to rent after moving to the UK under the Homes for Ukraine scheme.

-Their host in Shropshire, Janet Duchesne, told the newspaper a dozen letting agents said the Ukranian couple had “no chance of letting in this country”.
+Their host in Shropshire, Janet Duchesne, told the newspaper that a dozen letting agents had said the Ukrainian couple had “no chance of letting in this country”.

-Mr Chapovski told The Guardian he eventually found an agency willing to rent, but then needed to show proof of earnings and a tax history in the UK – which, having arrived in April, he does not have - or 12 months’ rent upfront.
+Mr Chapovski told The Guardian he had eventually found an agency willing to rent a property to him, but then needed to show proof of earnings and a tax history in the UK – which, having arrived in April, he does not have – or provide 12 months’ rent upfront.

-Stanislav Benes, from the Opora network, is reported as saying the government needed to support landlords to rent to Ukrainians and set up a guarantor scheme for these refugees, with people risking homelessness without action on this.
+Stanislav Benes, from the Opora network, is reported as saying that the government needs to support landlords to rent to Ukrainians, and to set up a guarantor scheme for the refugees, who are at risk of homelessness if such action is not taken.

 “It will overburden existing resources that are already overstretched, which means more and more people will start falling through the cracks,” he told The Guardian.

-Government figures show hundreds of Ukrainians - more than 660 households - have already been forced to register as homeless in the UK after arriving under the available schemes.
+Government figures show that hundreds of Ukrainians – more than 660 households – have already been forced to register as homeless in the UK after arriving under the available schemes.

-Another charity, Mums4Ukraine, has warned delays in Homes for Ukraine hosts getting a montly £350 “thank you” payment was - in the most serious cases - meaning refugees were having to leave accommodation.
+Another charity, Mums4Ukraine, warned that delays in Homes for Ukraine hosts being given a monthly £350 “thank you” payment had meant – in the most serious cases – that refugees were having to leave their accommodation.

-Others haved raised concerns over what happens when Ukrainians leave their host families.
+Others have raised concerns over what happens when Ukrainians leave their host families.

-Sophie Delamothe from campaign group Generation Rent told The Guardian: “There are so many pieces of information that you need to provide that people who’ve just recently come to this country as refugees just might not have access to them.”
+Sophie Delamothe, from campaign group Generation Rent, told The Guardian: “There are so many pieces of information that you need to provide, that people who’ve just recently come to this country as refugees just might not have access to.”

-A government spokesperson said: “More than 77,200 Ukrainians have arrived in the UK since Putin’s invasion and the vast majority are staying with sponsors or relatives.
+A government spokesperson said: “More than 77,200 Ukrainians have arrived in the UK since Putin’s invasion, and the vast majority are staying with sponsors or relatives.

 “We are carefully monitoring this situation and will work across government and with landlords to ensure Ukrainians are receiving the help they need.”